Coding with CITP

 TCP listening socket on any (known) port:

 Accept incoming connections from any lighting console or visualizer.
-If the media server can only handle a limited number of simultaneous
+If the media server can only handle a limited number of simultaneousconnections then it should actively refuse any further connection attempts.

 Datagram (UDP) socket, port 4809, joined to multicast address 224.0.0.180: